KTM Duke 390 Old vs New 0-100 kmph – Which one is faster?

 New KTM Duke 390 is heavier, and slightly more powerful than the older Duke 390.

 The new generation of KTM Duke 390 made its global debut at the 2016 EICMA in Milan on 8th November 2016.
-It will be launched in India on 23rd Feb 2017.
-Ahead of that, here are a few images which compare the old Duke 390 with the new Duke 390.
+It was launched in India on 23rd Feb 2017, at a starting price of INR 2.25 lakh.

 The motorcycle also receives a new instrument console.
 It is a full-colour TFT unit similar to the one seen on Duke’s flagship.
 It comes with bluetooth smartphone integration, which in KTM speak is called ‘KTM MYRIDE’.
 This will allow you to sync your bike’s data with your phone.
 Also, it will also use some phone apps, for example maps, and stream it on the bike’s console.